 5. Brand Safety Concerns

 Reddit hosts controversial content.
 While advertising brand safety controls have improved, some brands remain hesitant.
-Reddit's content policy enforcement has strengthened, but it's still Reddit.
+The reddit advertising policy has strengthened, but it's still Reddit.

 6. Reporting Limitations